batden/equivoke/README.md

 This set of bash scripts will build, install, and update the Enlightenment environment on your system.

-You can also uninstall this environment at any time.

 Please read the comments of equivoke.sh for hints and additional information.

 > [!NOTE]